Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Over the past few years, I made a big change to the way I use my phone.
 I decided to use Android without Google.

 Can I use Android without a Google account?
 As it turns out, giving up and saying no to Google is possible, and the experience isn’t nearly as bad as you might think.

 This is a look at what I’m still able to do on Android without relying on any of Google’s services, including Google Play Services, and what I have had to give up.

 Only a particular set of people are willing to give up access to the Play Store and Google’s suite of apps.
 That said, you may be one of them.
+Perhaps you want to remove Google from your life entirely.
 There are many reasons why you might want to use a Google-free Android phone; here are some of the big ones.

 1. Google Has Gotten Out of Hand

 When I first started using Google, it was to perform searches.
 Then it became a way to manage mail, which then turned into a place for instant messaging.
 Later, Google became a way to look at maps, which morphed into a GPS replacement steering me around town.
 Still further, it became a place for writing documents and storing files.

 Google became a way to browse the web and sync every page I visited.
 Then it turned into a way to download and manage apps, track Android devices, and wipe them remotely.
 Search on Android became Google Now, which then became Google Assistant, a digital assistant that uses everything Google knows about us based on our activity.

 I’m not inherently against sharing any of this information with a company, but to share it all with one company is a bit much.
 This leads us to the next reason.

 2. You Want to Increase Your Privacy